focustense/StardewUI/Docs/reference/stardewui/widgets/positioningoverlay.gamepadcontrolscheme.md

 ---
 title: PositioningOverlay.GamepadControlScheme
 description: Configures the mapping of buttons to positioning actions in a PositioningOverlay.
-Includes the generic ControlScheme settings as well as grid-movement settings specific to gamepads.
+Includes the generic PositioningOverlay.ControlScheme settings as well as grid-movement settings specific to gamepads.
 ---

 <link rel="stylesheet" href="/StardewUI/stylesheets/reference.css" />